 How to Become a Pen Tester: Certs, Skills, Career Path

-Here, we'll look at what is needed to become a pen tester and things you might find helpful.
+Here, we'll look at what is needed to become a pen tester, including the best security certifications, and others things you might find helpful.
 There's a lot to take in and it's not as easy as just finding out where to apply.
 Let's see if we can point you in the right direction and excel as a security professional.

 The Pen Tester Job Description